MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/api-limits.md

 To achieve optimum throughput you should use multiple-threads.
 The Task Parallel Library (TPL) makes developers more productive by simplifying the process of adding parallelism and concurrency to applications.

-TPL can be used with either <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient> or <xref:Microsoft.PowerPlatform.Dataverse.Client.ServiceClient> because both classes include a <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient.Clone> method that allows for managing multiple instances of the client with TPL.
+TPL can be used with either <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient> or <xref:Microsoft.PowerPlatform.Dataverse.Client.ServiceClient> because both classes include a `Clone` method that allows for managing multiple instances of the client with TPL.
 For an example, see [Sample: Task Parallel Library with CrmServiceClient](xrm-tooling/sample-tpl-crmserviceclient.md).

 ## Frequently asked questions